 For pro gamers, however, 75Hz is likely not fast enough to give them the necessary advantage.
 Ultimately, choosing a 60Hz or 75Hz monitor will come down to your preferences and budget.

 You have two ways of achieving faster monitor refresh rates:

 The simplest way to increase your monitor’s refresh rate is by purchasing a new model that has a faster response time and supports at least 240Hz (if not more).

-It’s important that the display you choose is compatible with your graphics card as well as has all the features required for smooth gaming performance, as we mentioned above, such as Adaptive-Sync/FreeSync.
+It’s important that the display you choose is compatible with your graphics card and has all the features required for smooth gaming performance, as we mentioned above, such as Adaptive-Sync/FreeSync.

 2) By Adjusting Your In-Game Settings

-However, It does require an additional proprietary hardware module on your graphics card to function properly, which isn’t compatible with AMD cards (unless you purchase a G-sync monitor).
+However, it requires an additional proprietary hardware module on your graphics card to function properly, which isn’t compatible with AMD cards (unless you purchase a G-Sync monitor).

 So if your FPS drops below your monitor’s VSync threshold, you will see noticeable screen tearing – but turning on ULMB might help achieve smoother images.
-We recommend using NVIDIA cards for gamers who want tear-free images as the ULMB mode works with G-Sync, effectively doubling its response time.
+We recommend using NVIDIA cards for gamers who want tear-free images, as the ULMB mode works with G-Sync, doubling its response time.